-However, in 2009 a small group of new generation Dutch, realised the importance of Neerlandia, and together they started to work on finding ways to attract new members.
+A group of new generation Dutch people, realised the importance of Neerlandia, and in 2009 they started work on finding ways to attract new members.
 It was, and it still is, a slow process but after years of being almost dormant, Neerlandia is becoming a hub of activity yet again.

 In February 2016 the Dutch Club moved to the German club, The Rhein Donau Club Inc. with a view of selling its clubhouse at Cambridge Street.
 This sale eventuated in October 2016.
 Both Neerlandia and The Rhein Donau Club Inc. are enjoying this new situation, which appears to be a win-win situation for all involved.

 Winners of the Quiz Night 24 June 2022 during our Maas & Waal Borrel night.